 At the Jane Goodall Institute, we strongly believe that taking action locally has an impact globally.
 This is underlined by our tree-planting activities, which are taking place in Belgium but also support our activities in Burundi – our way of contributing to a healthy and biodiverse future.
 For every tree planted in Belgium, at least one more tree is planted in Burundi.
-The trees in Belgium are planted at our annual Forest in One Day event on the first Sunday of February.
+The trees in Belgium are planted at our annual Forest in One Day event.
 Subscribe to our newsletter to stay informed of our next planting activity!

 Reforestation project with local communities in Burundi